-What to do about this problem when it occurs?
+What to do about breast implant deflation?

 First of all, there is no need to panic.
 A deflated saline implant is not dangerous – it just looks odd – to have one full breast and one deflated implant.
 A hard breast capsule, has usually come on gradually over months or years.
 A deflated implant is usually replaced with either a saline or a silicone breast implant.
-IF the capsule has thickened, I usually remove some or all of the capsule.
-Also if the implant was placed subglandularly, I usually will convert it to a submuscular position.
+If the capsule has thickened, I usually remove some or all of the capsule.
+Also if the implant was placed subglandularly, I usually will convert it to a sub-muscular position.
 If there has been a loss of breast tissue over time, I will usually recommend a silicone implant.
 There are a variety of silicone implants that vary in firmness and profile, which I can discuss at the time of the consult.
-It is very helpful, if you can bring along, either the operative note, or at least a knowledge of the size of your original breast implant in cc.
+It is very helpful, if you can bring along, either the operative note, or at least the knowledge of the size of your original breast implant in cc.

 If the problem is significant hardness (grade 3 or 4 capsule formation), I will remove most or all of the capsule and then will usually recommend a silicone implant – sometimes a textured implant and sometimes one of the newer shaped, textured implants which have recently been approved.
-Sometimes, I will need to adjust the size of the breast pocket, if it has stretched or if a new implant size is selected which differed from the original breast implant.
+Sometimes, I will need to adjust the size of the breast pocket, if it has stretched or if a new implant size is selected which is different to from the original breast implant.